Like a cake with no frosting or an ice cream sundae without a cherry on top, a timber frame cannot become a real home

 Even though timber frames are designed to take advantage of natural lighting from the sun, in the evening the spaces can become quite dark.
 When designing your home, it is important to wash (softly light up) the frame with accent lighting; this is typically done by installing up-lighting.
 Additionally, mood lighting can be created using light fixtures such as floor lamps, hanging lanterns, and tabletop lights.

 The Personal Touch

 Your regional project manager will ask you similar questions to make sure that your home is oriented towards any and all focal points.
 As one of the first steps when you begin planning with our architect, we will send you a questionnaire to ensure that we discover every detail of your dream design.

 Think Global, Decorate Local

-Your new timber framed home shouldn’t look like “just another timber framed home.”
+Your new timber frame home shouldn’t look like “just another timber frame home.”
 Let it shine with its own identity.
 Like any art form, the style of a home is heavily influenced by regional geography, historical time periods, and modern design trends.
 You can select which elements to incorporate into the unique design of your dream home.

 When designing your home, it is important to understand that you can modify any style of home to fit in the region that you choose.
 In other words, it is okay to build an Adirondack Cottage home in the Berkshires with additional elements of a Great Camp home.